mzb0226/Meta_analysis_Brohee/README.md

 # Meta-Analysis Repository

 Welcome to my repository!
-My name is Muhtarin Khayer Brohee, and I am a Ph.D. student in the Department of Biological Sciences at Auburn University.
+My name is Muhtarin Khayer Brohee, and I am a master's student in the Department of Biological Sciences at Auburn University.

 The manuscript titled:
 **"The Influence of Diet on the Gut Microbiome of *Periplaneta americana* (American Cockroach): A Meta-Analysis."**